drew895423/SWA/README.md

 Known:
   - Unchecked runtime.lastError: Could not establish connection.
 Receiving end does not exist.
     > chrome extension's window is not found or open
-  - Opening a new tab wipes out your inspect window
+  - Opening a new tab wipes out your inspect window and stops the program from running